jmsbutcher/machine-learning-knowledge-base/README.md

 ### A web app for managing and accessing my personally-curated collection of machine learning knowledge, encoded as an RDF knowledge graph
 Version 1.0
 March 28, 2021
-by James Butcher - jmsbutcher1576@gmail.com
+by James Butcher
+jmsbutcher1576@gmail.com

+Access the site here: <a href="https://ml-knowledgebase.herokuapp.com/">https://ml-knowledgebase.herokuapp.com/</a>

 ## Overview: